CyVerse-learning-materials/learning-materials-home/docs/ds/doi.md

 the DOI in the paper.
 Provide a link to the paper's DOI in the metadata under "relatedIdentifier".

-If your data includ specific instructions for citing or reuse, to provide those in the ReadMe file and (if brief) in the
+If your data include specific instructions for citing or reuse, to provide those in the ReadMe file and (if brief) in the
 \"reuse_or_citation_conditions\" metadata field.